Frequently Asked Questions

 Items coming to Olin from the departmental libraries can take up to 2-3 business days to arrive on the Olin hold shelf.

 MOBIUS items take 3-5 business days to arrive on the hold shelf.
-On weekends, we do not receive MOBIUS shipments.

 Washington University books are held on the hold shelf for 7 days, with the exception of Poplit books, which are held for 4 days.